LohseLab/gIMble/doc/to_do.md

 	from zarr import Blosc
 	compressors = (Blosc(cname='lz4', clevel=9, shuffle=0))

+MODIFY:
+- uncouple from blockObj parsing, just dataframes (or avoid plotting distance.png again)
+VARIANTS:
+- print possible values for k_max and how much would be filtered

 - Plots

+Course:
+- What happens if one does not deal with missing data
+- Plot sample coverage of windows
+[To do]
+plot:
+    - improve setting of figure dimensions based on graph complexity
+    - legend with edge types
+    - account for overlapping edges (using width/styles/colours)
+    - adjust alpha/colour of edge labels

+[To Do]
+- output distribution of distance between blocks
+- output barchart of bases blocked per sample
+- output bases blocked vs per sequence
+[ To Do ]
+ - Variants: filter blocks on 4 missing both for global counts and window counts
+    # PLOTs

+# Histogram of variants (sum of mutype counts) per block
+# distribution of window spans
+# fix offset of genome scan

 # [META]
 - Command: ./gimble meta -s sample_file -g genome_file -p prefix